abasak24/SAGA-Bench/README.md

 2) mkdir bin obj
 3) make

-An executable `frontEnd` will be created.
-To run it, use the command with specific parameters:
+An executable `frontEnd` will be created. `frontEnd` should be run with the following parameters. `./frontEnd --help` also provides this information.

 ```
 -f : provides a location to an input graph file
 -b : batch size (500K is used in our paper evaluation)
 -d : whether the input graph is directed or undirected.
 0 = undirected; 1 = directed.
 -w : whether weights should be read from the input file.
 0 = don't read weights; 1 = read weights.
 Weights are required only for SSSP and SSWP.
 -s :
 -a :
 -t :
 ```

 ```